Planning to hire in South Africa? Here’s a quick guide

 3) Recruit through an EOR

-Then, your EOR helps you hire in South Africa by managing the administrative side of recruitment, including contracts, onboarding, payroll, and benefits.
+Then, your EOR helps you hire in South Africa and provides support with managing the administrative side of recruitment, including employment contracts, onboarding, payroll, and benefits.

 Onboarding employees in South Africa